Classification of unitary operators by local generatability: Background

 \subsection{Symmetry operators and symmetry classes for gapped Hamiltonians}

-The well-known periodic table of topological insulators and superconductors \cite{KitaevPeriodic2009} is a classification of gapped, free-fermion Hamiltonians, arranged according to spatial dimension and symmetry class.
+The well-known periodic table of topological insulators and superconductors~\cite{KitaevPeriodic2009} is a classification of gapped, free-fermion Hamiltonians, arranged according to spatial dimension and symmetry class.
 Let us recall that a \emph{gapped} Hamiltonian is one whose eigenvalue spectrum has a finite gap around zero.
 Explicitly, if $\{E_i\}$ are the (necessarily real) eigenvalues of a Hamiltonian $H$, then $H$ is gapped if and only if \beq \left|E_i\right|>E_c \eeq for some positive $E_c$, for all indices $i$.

-The symmetry classes included in the periodic table label the presence or absence of three physically relevant symmetries: time-reversal symmetry (TRS), particle-hole symmetry (PHS), and chiral symmetry (CS, also known as sublattice symmetry), with symmetry operators denoted as $\mct$, $\mcc$, and $\mcs$, respectively.
-The first two of these symmetry operators are antiunitary (i.e., proportional to the complex conjugation operator), and if present, act on a real-space Hamiltonian according to \bseq
+The symmetry classes included in the periodic table label the presence or absence of three nonspatial symmetries (see Ref.~\cite{ChiuClassification2016} for a review): Time reversal symmetry (TRS), particle-hole symmetry (PHS), and chiral symmetry (CS, also known as sublattice symmetry), with symmetry operators denoted as $\mct$, $\mcc$, and $\mcs$, respectively.
+The first two of these symmetry operators are antiunitary (i.e., proportional to the complex conjugation operator), and, if present, act on a real-space Hamiltonian according to \bseq